edunham/slides/git/index.rst

 Imagine...
 ==========

-    You had to share every change as soon as you made it
+    What if you had to publish every change as soon as you made it?

 How Git sees your project
 =========================

 Unstaged | Staged | Committed

 .. figure:: _static/staging.png
     :align: center